attackallmonsters/jpvoice/README.md

 I started with mathematical oscillators, only to realize that with the number of voices and filters on the Raspbian 3, that really wasn't an option.
 The code is still in the repo, but I then had to switch to wavetable with Fourier generation.

 The biggest challenge was creating a nice-sounding filter that also worked efficiently.
 I first tried [bob~].
 But with up to six voices in stereo, that would have required 12 [bob~]s.
 Not an option on the Organelle/Raspbian 3.
 But I've managed to create a pretty nice and efficient Sallen-Key low-pass filter with a nonlinear, analog-sounding feedback.
 Its design is not dissimilar to the filter on the Korg MS20.
-It's now integrated directly into the voice and can be controlled via an audio rate inlet.
+It's now integrated directly into the voice and can be controlled via an audio rate inlet for cutoff and reso.

 There are still a few things I can do to optimize performance and memory.
 I'll work on that later.
 But it's currently running pretty stable.
 I'll finish a complete synth when I get a chance.
 The goal is to make it run on the Raspberry Pi 3.